slavkostrov/StyleTransferBot/README.md

 <a name="description"><h2>Description ✉:</h2></a>

 This package introduces implementation of Machine Learning Telegram bot, that contains transfer style techniques.
-These techniques (include slow style transfer and pretrained fast transfer models) can be used for transferring any styles onto user's images.
+These techniques (include slow style transfer, pretrained fast transfer models and CycleGAN) can be used for transferring any styles onto user's images.

 Package structure: